-But first a part only of a postcard image of the Kroonland leaving New York Harbour.
-I am rather disappointed in my scanner.
-The postcard is quite detailed & the e-Bay vendor who listed the item for sale did a rather better scanning job than I have done!
+But first a postcard image of the Kroonland leaving New York Harbour.
 An appropriate image for this page, however, since the Volturno survivors listed below were landed in New York from this vessel.
-A copy of this postcard was for sale as this page was updated in early Nov.
-2005 - at an opening bid of U.S. $8.00.
+Copies of this postcard are frequently available via eBay.

 VOLTURNO SURVIVORS RESCUED BY KROONLAND

 In the table that follows, I list in the first column the names that were reported as being saved by Kroonland in the New York Times of Oct.
 17, 1913 (there was an earlier such list on Oct.
 14, 1913).
 But I have listed those names in a way that hopefully a visitor may today track.

 The names are listed not in the sequence in the New York Times, but rather in the sequence that those persons were manifested on Ellis Island, at the indicated manifest pages.
 The names at times defy reason, but I think the overall result makes some sense.
 There are 88 persons listed.